 Use your CRM system to identify what your customers are interested in and buy

 - Your CRM software should be able to select customers according to criteria that you specify.
-For example, people who have bought in the past three months.
+For example, people who have bought for you in the past three months.

 - Direct marketing campaigns targeted at specific types of customer can be more successful than blanket campaigns.